 Speaking of alternative formats, podcasts are more popular than ever.
-More than half of US consumers have listened to a podcast—up from 33% in 2015.
+More than 60% of US consumers have listened to a podcast—up from 33% in 2015.

 But episodes don’t just fill time on morning commutes.
-Studies show that 53% of listeners will search online for more information after hearing about a product through podcast sponsorships.
-Another 35% will spark a conversation with a friend about the item in question.
+Studies show that 70% of listeners will visit a brand’s website after hearing about its products through podcast sponsorships.
+Another 67% will spark a conversation with a friend about the item in question.
 Both points make them attractive propositions for brands looking to expand their reach.

 Capitalize on your audience’s attention by producing your own podcast.
 Record yourself talking about a topic in your niche and syndicate each episode to a streaming platform like Apple Podcasts or Spotify.